Tampa Petit Theft Lawyer

 What is Petty Theft in Florida?

-Petit Theft is one of the most commonly prosecuted theft crimes in Florida and can be charged as Petit Theft under $100, which is deemed a second degree misdemeanor, or Petit Theft of items valued between $100-$300, which is deemed a first degree misdemeanor.
+Under Florida Statute 812.014, Petit Theft is one of the most commonly prosecuted theft crimes and can be charged as Petit Theft under $100, which is deemed a second degree misdemeanor, or Petit Theft of items valued between $100-$300, which is deemed a first degree misdemeanor.

 The term shoplifting means to steal merchandise from a retail establishment by hiding the items and walking out of the store or attempting to walk out of the store.
 The crime of Petit Theft deals with the unlawful taking of property worth less than $300 and many shoplifting offenses often are charged as petit theft.